Prehistoric Rock Paintings

 years ago.
 The Pha Taem cliff lies along side of the Mekong

-River in Khong Jiam District, Ubon Ratchathani Province.
+River in Khong Chiam District, Ubon Ratchathani Province.

 There are four groups of impressive paintings altogether more